Ivan Argüelles

-Ivan Argüelles (born January 24, 1939) is an American poet whose work moves from early Beat- and surrealist-influenced forms to later epic-length poems.
+Ivan Argüelles (January 24, 1939 – April 28, 2024) was an American poet whose work moved from early Beat- and surrealist-influenced forms to later epic-length poems.
 He received the Poetry Society of America's William Carlos Williams Award in 1989 as well as the Before Columbus Foundation's American Book Award in 2010.

-He is the twin brother of the New Age writer José Argüelles and the father of the linguist Alexander Argüelles.
+Argüelles was the twin brother of the New Age writer José Argüelles and the father of the linguist Alexander Argüelles.

 Life and career

 Ivan Argüelles, was born January 24, 1939, in Rochester, Minnesota, having been conceived nine months earlier in Mexico City where his parents, Enrique Argüelles, an artist and citizen of Mexico and Ethel Meyer Argüelles, of Minnesota, then lived.
 His mother returned with Ivan and his twin brother Jose to Mexico City, where they resided until 1944 when they moved to Mexicali and shortly thereafter to Los Angeles.
 Ivan was attending Playa Del Rey School in the first grade when his mother was diagnosed with tuberculosis.
 The family then uprooted again and went to Minnesota where his mother was placed in a sanitarium.
 After a stay with his maternal grandparents they got their own house in Rochester.
 There Ivan finished his elementary and high school education.
 Ivan's older sister Laurita was responsible for much of his upbringing and care while they lived in Mexico, and during the period their mother was in the sanitarium and convalescing.

 While his father wanted Ivan and his brother Jose to become painters, Ivan decided to turn to poetry in his high school years.
 He received a national award for a poem he wrote in the 11th grade.
 While in college and during the decade of the 60s he continued to write however sporadically, chiefly efforts at experimental prose works on the model of James Joyce and William Burroughs.
 It was not until about 1970 that he turned seriously to writing poetry.
 At about the same time he became conscious of the Chicano movement and the work of Cesar Chavez.
 So it is no accident that much of his earlier poetry is infused both with the surrealistic style he then adopted and with themes relating to his own Mexican background.

 After graduating from Rochester (Minn.)
 High School in 1956, Ivan then attended the University of Minnesota and the University of Chicago, where he received his BA in Classics (1961).
 Later education includes a year at New York University (1962) and Vanderbilt University (1967–68) where he received an MLS in Library Science.
 He worked as a professional librarian at the New York Public Library, 1968–78 and at the University of California Berkeley, 1978–2001.
 Married since October 27, 1962, to Marilla Calhoun Elder, artist and activist, they have two sons, Alexander, a noted linguist, and Maximilian.